top of page

 From Vision to Impact: aPHP’s Role in Reducing Health Disparities

-This mission is deeply personal to Dr. La Kesha Y. Farmer, whose journey in population health began with a simple yet profound question:
+This mission is deeply personal to our founder, Dr. La Kesha Y. Farmer, whose work in population health began with a defining question:

 “How might I drive meaningful change in healthcare,